LarsBuergerr/LatexTemplate/README.md

 <br>

-The only things that have to be changed are the Variables `TARGET_PDF` (should be `your_main_texfile.pdf`) and `PROJECT_PATH` should be your local path that contains your latex project and your ready to go.
-Other than per the giant command above the project can also be compiled via the Makefile in the project. <br>
-Just hit `make` to compile or `make clean` to delete delete the output directory and the current pdf file!
+To compile the project via the Makefile just hit `make` to compile it and `make clean` to delete the current pdf version after updating.